Out of the cornucopia of π possibilities π in Facebook's metaverse "vision video," one use case stood above them all: Enterprise.

 If you're one of 7+ billion people that is not a Meta employee, you do not see it like that.
 Every person I've asked to connect their Facebook account to Oculus has an immediate - visceral - reaction.

 This need to "validate that one is human" is precisely the kind of problem a consumer social company thinks is worth solving.
 Zero enterprise companies are worried about that problem.
 Why?
 Because this is my meeting and I invited you to it.
-If my meeting invitation was sent to shiva@acme.org but that address actually belongs to a Russian botnet and not Acme's biz dev guy, I have bigger problems.
+If my meeting invitation was sent to shiva@acme.org

 So I connected a fake Facebook to Oculus and then to Workrooms.
 And it made my experience hell.
 I couldn't login to Workrooms, because my Facebook didn't have enough "credibility."
 Defeated, I reached out to support to ask to switch in my "real" Facebook account.
-I was expecting to receive decent accommodations –after all, I'm trying to early-adopt the very thing the CEO just bet his $1T company on.
-Yet I was met with – vague threats?
+I was expecting to receive decent accommodations βafter all, I'm trying to early-adopt the very thing the CEO just bet his $1T company on.
+Yet I was met with β vague threats?

-AGENT (Marcelo): To unlink your Facebook Account from your Oculus Account and link it to another Facebook Account, is that what you're suggesting?
+AGENT (Marcelo): To unlink your Facebook Account from your Oculus Account and link it to another Facebook Account, is that what you're suggesting?USER: Yes.
+Would that help me resolve the issue?AGENT (Marcelo): And I would have to warn you that having multiple Facebook Accounts goes against Facebook PoliciesAGENT (Marcelo): It may have serious consequencesAGENT (Marcelo): As having your accounts disabledAGENT (Marcelo): Ok Anthony?

-I know this support agent didn't mean to come off so draconian, he didn't make the rules, etc. But the fact that they have this policy, that it's so top-of-mind for their support staff – can you imagine a conversation like this ever taking place with a support agent from a true enterprise company, like Microsoft?
+I know this support agent didn't mean to come off so draconian, he didn't make the rules, etc. But the fact that they have this policy, that it's so top-of-mind for their support staff β can you imagine a conversation like this ever taking place with a support agent from a true enterprise company, like Microsoft?

 Mark Zuckerberg is obviously aware of this.
 The name change is as much a signal to people outside his company as those inside of it.
 He's said explicitly he doesn't want to be Microsoft at the dawn of mobile, so fixated on Windows (Facebook) that they missed the opportunity to build their own iOS.